max-ri/Guidelime/README.md

 #### `D` Detailed guide description

 Here you can give a more detailed description of your guide.
 This will be shown below the guide selection list whenever the user mouses over your guide.
-You should describe what the player can expect from your guide whenever this should not be clear from the given level range and zone alone.
+You should describe what the player can expect from your guide whenever this is not clear from the given level range and zone alone.
 You can also put your name, your website / youtube channel / twitch stream / or whatever you want people to know about you here.

 Example: `[D My personal guide to the gnome/dwarf starting zone]`